resources

 1: The Center for Motivation and Change

-The Center for Motivation and Change is a group of psychologists based in NYC who has studied substance use disorder for years.
-They use the tools and strategies from CRAFT to help parents and families.
-They have two primary resources for parents who live in other areas of the country.
+The Center for Motivation and Change is a group of psychologists based in NYC who have studied substance use disorder for years.
+They use CRAFT tools and strategies to help parents and families.
+They have two primary resources for parents living in other parts of the country.

-Beyond Addiction: How Science and Kindness Help People Change is a new book that was recently released.
+Beyond Addiction: How Science and Kindness Help People Change is a recently released book.
 The book was co-authored by three of the psychologists from The Center for Motivation and Change.
-The book gives the reader tools and strategies to help yourself and the family member struggling with substance abuse make positive change.
+The book gives the reader tools and strategies to help themselves and the family member struggling with substance abuse make a positive change.

 Beyond Addiction would be one of the first books that I suggest you read if you are struggling because of your child’s substance abuse issues.
-It gives you evidence-based information that can begin the process of change for your family.
+It provides evidence-based information that can begin the process of change in your family.

 2: The Partnership to End Addiction